Conveniently located right by the CR in the Norfolk building, the bar is at the heart of the College community.

 The CR has three punts – Edmund of Abingdon, Richard Laws, and Grace Lake.
 They are moored in St John’s College and are available for use by student members of the College in spring and summer months.
 The maintenance and running costs of the punts comes directly from the CR fee.

 Punting forms a very important part of the Cambridge experience.
 The scenic views of Cambridge and its colleges along the river are ones you won't get unless you're in a punt !
-You can learn how to do it yourself (it's incredibly easy), or you can take guided tours organised by students.
+You can learn how to do it yourself with trial and error, or you can take guided tours organised by private companies.

 Punts can be reserved up to seven (7) days in advance, for up to four (4) hours per day.
 Each person is only permitted to make one reservation per day.
 The punts are available from 8am-8pm.

-Due to the Covid situation, the punt is not available.
-This may vary based on current regulations.
+Due to the Covid situation, the punts may not be available.
+Please abide by the current regulations.”